feliperyan/lwc-drone-delivery/README.md

 Heroku is the fastest way to get from idea to url.
 We deployed a simple Python Flask server to respond to our API calls.
 The API receives a json payload with a list of coordinates and uses the Google OR Tools open source library to find the most efficient route.
 More information www.heroku.com

+See this repo for the API server: https://github.com/feliperyan/optimal-flight-path-api

 <img src="./GoogleAI_logo_small.png" alt="Google OR Tools" width="100"/>